 AUC expects its students to maintain an environment that is safe and healthy.
-The unlawful possession, use, or distribution of alcohol and/or illegal drugs by students on AUC property or as a part of a student-sponsored AUC activity are violations of university rules.
+The unlawful possession, use, or distribution of alcohol and/or illegal drugs by students on AUC property or as a part of a student-sponsored AUC off-campus activity are violations of university rules.
+Specific permission for alcohol use at some student-sponsored off-campus events may be granted by contacting the appropriate Student Affairs Dean.
 Possession, use, or distribution of certain nonprescription drugs, including marijuana, amphetamines, heroin, cocaine, and nonprescription synthetics; procurement or distribution of alcohol by anyone under 21 years of age; and provision of alcohol to anyone under 21 years of age are also violations of the law and of AUC policy.
 Regardless of any local laws related to the possession and consumption of marijuana under certain circumstances, AUC prohibits the possession, use, or distribution of marijuana, including for medical purposes, at any point during enrollment at the University.
 Thus, even if possession or use of marijuana would be permitted under local law, it remains prohibited by AUC.